FlorinRoscan/IT-Employee-Application/README.md

 Update an employee's details

 Contributing
 If you would like to contribute to this project, feel free to submit a pull request.
-Please make sure to follow the project's coding standards and write tests for any new features or bug fixes.
+Please make sure to follow the project's coding standards and write tests for any new features or bug fixes!